alaminzju/eQTLQC/README.md

 |t|default(10)number of principal components along which to remove outliers during each outlier removal iteration|

 #### Imputation
 If the usage of Imputation is TRUE, the tool will use <a href="https://www.well.ox.ac.uk/~wrayner/tools/" target="_blank">**McCarthy's tool**</a>McCarthy's tool to do prepreparing checking.
-The tool can use three kinds of reference panel: HRC, 1000G and CAAPA, use the parameter in config file to seletc and determind the reference panel.
+The tool can use three kinds of reference panel: HRC, 1000G and CAAPA, use the parameter in config file to select and determind the reference panel.